Equeum

 // This is a full-line comment

-x = BTC.close // this is also a comment
+x = SPY.close // this is also a comment

 Parentheses